anhaidgroup/active_matcher/doc/installation-guides/install-macos-single-machine.md

 This guide has been tested on a 2020 MacBook Pro with an Apple M1 Chip, 8GB Memory, macOS version Sequoia 15.0.1, and a .zshrc profile, using Python 3.12.
 You can try to adapt this guide to other configurations.

-If your machine has an Intel chip, this installation guide will not work for you.
-If your machine has an M2, M3, or M4 chip, this installation guide may work for you, but we have not tested it.
+If your machine has an Intel, M2, M3, or M4 chip, this installation guide may work for you, but we have not tested it.

 ### Step 1: Installing Python